 Pumpkin makes fall-themed dishes and drinks almost too easy.
-Break out of the seasonal routine of pumpkin soup, pie, or smoothies and delve into pumpkin-based cocktails, breads and butter instead.
-These seven uses for your pumpkin will give you a new spin on holiday eats.
+Go beyond seasonal staples like pumpkin pie and roasted pumpkin seeds and delve into pumpkin-based cocktails, breads and butter instead.
+Finding more creative uses for your beloved holiday gourd means less goes to waste, so try these seven uses for your pumpkin.

-Pumpkin puree is easy to make and can be incorporated into a variety of different recipes, or served on its own as a seasonal side dish.
-Process roasted pumpkin flesh for 20 to 30 seconds using the 4 or 5 setting — it’s as simple as that.
+Pumpkin puree is easy to make and can be incorporated into several of the recipes listed below.
+Process roasted pumpkin flesh for 20 to 30 seconds using the Variable Speed 4 or 5 setting — it’s as simple as that.
 Use sweet pumpkins or pie pumpkins for best results.

 Stock is often overlooked as an option for repurposing the inedible remnants of a pumpkin after using the flesh.
-After opening the pumpkin, scoop out the seeds and fibre from the cavity as you normally would.
-Remove the seeds and keep the fibre refrigerated until you make the stock, which should be within 24 hours of harvesting the fibre from the pumpkin.
-Make pumpkin stock by adding pumpkin fibre to a standard vegetable stock at the same time you add the other vegetables.
+After opening the pumpkin, scoop out the seeds and fiber from the cavity as you normally would.
+Remove the seeds and keep the fiber refrigerated until you make the stock, which should be within 24 hours of harvesting the fiber from the pumpkin.
+Make pumpkin stock by adding pumpkin fiber to a standard vegetable stock at the same time you add the other vegetables.
+Try using it in place of chicken stock to make a rich and creamy Pumpkin Soup.

 Warm seasonal drinks typically feature apple, but pumpkin can step into the spotlight just as easily.
 Wow your guests with this pumpkin cocktail — it uses Earl Grey tea as a base and is best served steaming hot.
 Mix 3 parts hot Earl Grey tea with 2 parts dark rum and 1 part each pumpkin butter and spiced citrus liqueur.
 Add maple syrup to taste and serve warm.